Rockwood Geo Pro 20BHS—small trailer with big heart

 It’s good to see things like the high-performance vent fan, vacuum-laminated walls, and so many of the other Rockwood core features that have found their way even into these models.

-Another thing I really like that we have on our own 2023 Rockwood is a new control panel that incorporates a motion sensor and the ability to operate it via Bluetooth.
+Another thing I really like that we have on our 2023 Rockwood is a new control panel that incorporates a motion sensor and the ability to operate it via Bluetooth.
 I’m surprised at how much I like this new feature.

 Overall, you can probably tell that I like this trailer in the context of a small bunk model that also has decent cargo space.
 I can see why Rockwood had to increase its production capacity specifically to accommodate the demand for the Geo Pro line.
 While nothing’s perfect, this is one of my favorite small trailers and more so when you consider build quality and materials.

-More about Tony
+More about these RV reviews

 These RV reviews are written based on information provided by the manufacturers along with our writer’s own research.
 They are based on information from a single unit and may not reflect your actual experience.
 Shop your RV and dealership carefully before making a buying decision.
 We receive no money or other financial benefits from these reviews.
 They are intended only as a brief overview of the vehicle, not a comprehensive critique, which would require a thorough inspection and/or test drive.